-Most breaches, aside from cyber criminal attacks, occur as a result of human error.
+Most breaches, aside from cyber-criminal attacks, occur as a result of human error.
 They are not malicious in origin and if quickly reported are often manageable.

-Everyone needs to understand that if a breach occurs it must be swiftly reported.
+Everyone needs to understand that if a breach occurs it must be swiftly reported so that risks to the data subjects are minimized and well managed.